2025 Bihar Legislative Assembly election: Government formation

-Followong the election result, the incumbent chief minister Nitish Kumar tendered his resignation to the governor on 17 November.
+Following the election result, the incumbent chief minister Nitish Kumar tendered his resignation to the governor on 17 November.
 He took oath for a record tenth time as chief minister on 20 November.
 Incumbent deputy chief ministers Samrat Chaudhary and Vijay Kumar Sinha took oath for the second consecutive time.

+Nitish Kumar resigned as the chief minister on 14 April 2026 after being elected to the Rajya Sabha.
+He was succededed by his deputy Samrat Chaudhary, who became the first BJP CM of Bihar.
+Vijay Kumar Chaudhary and Bijendra Prasad Yadav were sworn in as the deputy chief ministers.

-Reactions and analysis
+Reactions

 After the election results were announced, Prime Minister Narendra Modi reacted to NDA's landslide election victory by emphasizing development, good governance, and unity.
 He thanked the people of Bihar for their historic mandate and praised party workers for their hard work.
-Chief minister Nitish Kumar thanked Modi and the other NDA allies for their support.
+Nitish Kumar thanked Modi and the other NDA allies for their support.

+Ashok Singhal, a cabinet minister of the Chief Minister of Assam, Himanta Biswa Sarma, posted a picture of a cauliflower farm, with the caption 'Bihar approves Gobi farming'.
+MGB alleges this was a reference to the 1989 Bhagalpur riots, in which an attempt was made to hide a mass grave containing the bodies of 115 Muslims killed by Hindus by planting cauliflower seeds over the soil.
+The cauliflower had emerged as a insider dog whistle among Hindu nationalists and Hindu fundamentalists, which emerged during the communal clashes at Nagpur that occurred earlier that year.